PLAYER NOTES on REVOLUTION UNDER SIEGE (RUS)

 b) Guard against Makhno and his Anarchists at this point and prepare a strike army to smash through and destroy their supply nest at Huliaipole once they are active.
 N.B.: you will trigger an automatic, no -10 EP penalty, Red control of Makhno if you enter certain regions (see #7 below).
 If Makhno remains quiet in the Donbas then good odds the Reds are waiting for you to trigger this.
 It is perhaps worth holding off and finally forcing the Reds to pay the penalty if possible.
 Effectively deal with the black wolves somehow (you will never eliminate them completely but with skill and some luck you can decisively cripple them) before you head north or rue the day as Makhno destroys your supply lines far in your rear, as he did historically.

-c) Your overarching war aim is your Grand 1919 offensive north to Moscow and this will likely mark the high tide for WHI gains.
+c) Your overarching war aim is your Grand 1919 Offensive north to Moscow and this will likely mark the high tide for WHI gains.
 Every turn matters--the clock is ticking.
 You need to rack up some truly huge victories with your best armies, decimate and scatter the Reds, sending them reeling back towards the Red spider's nest in Moscow.
-I hate to say it, but spreading "White Terror" will assist things here with your Regional Decisions (F7).
+I hate to say it, but spreading "White Terror" will assist things here with your Regional Decisions (F7): no quarter for the swarms of godless Bolsheviks.
 Bring on the Northwest Army under Yudenich asap (in June 1919) and, if you have managed to link up east and west, bring the Finns in on your side at this time as well and really get the Reds scrambling.

-e) Note that Voronezh is your must-have staging area as this is the only place a forward Higher Command HQ can be activated, and it will most likely end up being commanded by Wrangel, although I have seen Mai-Maievski substitute in if Wrangel is out of action or out of country....
+e) Note that Voronezh is your must-have staging area as this is the only place a forward Higher Command HQ can be activated (and I strongly disagree with this--Kharkov should also be an option), and it will most likely end up being commanded by Wrangel, although I have seen Mai-Maievski substitute in if Wrangel is out of action or out of country....

 Go all-out and take Voronezh early, set up your advanced Higher HQ, and push on; however, if you advance north on just one track you vastly simplify things for the Red defense.
 Convert multiple tracks forward with lateral connectors for your strike armies--at least the Voronezh-Lipetsk and Kharkov-Kursk routes at a minimum.
 Keep Trotsky guessing.